input-output-hk/cardano-sl/docs/txp.md

 transaction processing checks standalone transactions and updates local mempool.
 These two parts have almost same logic with a few differences.
-We first describe global transaction processing and then describes how local transaction processing differs from it.
+We first describe global transaction processing and then describe how local transaction processing differs from it.

 Transaction processing is abbreviated to `txp` in code and some other places.